 Freeco: Uplift CBC Oil

 Freeco’s blend of cannabinoids, made from an organic full-spectrum hemp distillate, contains 2,400 milligrams total of an equal blend of CBC, CBD, and CBG.
-Infused with a custom citrus-forward blend of terpenes and blended into organic MCT oil.
+Infused with a custom citrus-forward blend of terpenes and blending it into organic MCT oil.

 NuLeaf Naturals: Full Spectrum CBC Oil

 This full-spectrum hemp extract comes in three potencies—300, 900, and 1800 milligrams—of CBC and is infused into an organic hemp seed oil.